Maternity and Parental Leave Laws in Utah

 The FMLA gives eligible employees in Utah the right to take up to 12 weeks off work per year for pregnancy or parenting leave.
 The FMLA applies only to employers with at least 50 employees.

-If you qualify, you can use the FMLA to take time off when you are unable to work because of your pregnancy and childbirth.
-You may also take FMLA leave for prenatal care, including routine check-ups and doctor visits.
-(Learn more about the FMLA, including eligibility requirements, in our article on FMLA leave for pregnancy and disability.)
+If you qualify, you can use the FMLA to take time off when you can't work because of your pregnancy and childbirth.
+You can also take FMLA leave for prenatal care, including routine check-ups and doctor visits.

-Utah does not have a parental leave law, but the FMLA gives employees in Utah the right to take time off to bond with a new child (biological, adopted, or foster).
-This is part of an employee's annual 12-week leave entitlement.
-So, if you use two weeks of FMLA leave during your pregnancy, you will have ten weeks left to use for parenting leave.
+Utah doesn't have a parental leave law, but the FMLA gives employees in Utah the right to take time off to bond with a new child (biological, adopted, or foster).
+This leave is part of an employee's annual 12-week FMLA leave entitlement.
+So, if you use 2 weeks of FMLA leave during your pregnancy, you'll have 10 weeks left to use for parenting leave after your child is born.

-If you are married to someone who works for the same company, your employer can limit your total amount of FMLA leave for parenting to 12 weeks for both of you.
+If you're married to someone who works for the same company, your employer can limit your total amount of FMLA parental leave (maternity and paternity leave) to 12 weeks for both of you.
 However, whatever portion of your own 12 weeks of FMLA leave you don't use for parenting will still be available to you for other reasons, including your own serious health condition.
+(29 U.S.C. § 825.120(a)(3).)

-The FMLA does not require employees to take pregnancy leave all at once.
-For example, you don't need to take a whole day off under the FMLA for your OB-GYN appointments; you can use a couple of hours of your FMLA leave, then go back to work.
-The same is true for pregnancy-related ailments that might only last a few hours or a few days.
+The FMLA doesn't require employees to take pregnancy leave all at once.
+For example, you don't need to take a whole day off under the FMLA for your OB-GYN appointments.
+The law allows you to use a couple of hours of your FMLA leave and then go back to work.
+The same rule applies to pregnancy-related ailments that might only last a few hours or days.

 For parental leave, however, the rules are different.
-If you want to use your FMLA parenting leave a little at a time —for example, by returning to work half-time for a while, or by taking some of your leave right after the baby is born and some when your partner returns to work—you need to get your employer's permission.
-If your employer agrees to let you use your parenting leave intermittently, you must finish your time off within one year of the baby being born.
+If you want to use your FMLA parenting leave a little at a time—for example, by returning to work half-time for a while or taking some of your leave right after the baby is born and some when your partner returns to work—you need to get your employer's permission.

 FMLA leave is unpaid, as is any leave you take as a reasonable accommodation.
-However, you can ask—or your employer could require you—to use your accrued sick days, vacation, or paid time off (PTO) so that you can get paid during your time off.
+But you can ask—or your employer could require you—to use your accrued sick days, vacation, or paid time off (PTO) so that you can be paid during your time off.

 Talk to a Disability Lawyer